-EXHIBITION BODY TO HEART
+EXHIBITION: BODY TO HEART

-Originally published to mark the 800th anniversary of our Faculty, the Corps à Coeur exhibition will allow you to (re)discover three themes: the diversity of teaching materials, the description of the human body, and finally pathologies and therapies.
-This is an opportunity to delve into the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy conservatory!
+Originally organized to mark the 800th anniversary of our Faculty, the “Corps à Coeur” exhibition invites you to (re)discover three themes: the diversity of teaching materials, the description of the human body, and finally, diseases and treatments.
+This is an opportunity to delve into the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy collection!

 3450

-visitors during the first edition
+visitors at the first edition

 3